openstack/charm-hacluster/README.md

 The principle charm must have explicit support for the hacluster interface in order for clustering to occur - otherwise nothing actually get configured.

+# Settings

+It is best practice to set cluster_count to the number of expected units in the cluster.
+The charm will build the cluster without this setting, however, race conditions may occur in which one node is not yet aware of the total number of relations to other hacluster units, leading to failure of the corosync and pacemaker services to complete startup.

+Setting cluster_count helps guarantee the hacluster charm waits until all expected peer relations are available before building the corosync cluster.

 # HA/Clustering